-1.1 Since April 2010 the functions of the Norfolk Records Committee are largely delivered through the Community Services Department (formerly known as the Cultural Services Department until 31 March 2010) of Norfolk County Council and the Norfolk County Council Audit Committee covers that department's work.
+1.1 Since April 2010 the functions of the Norfolk Joint Museums and Archaeology Committee are largely delivered through the Community Services Department (formerly known as Cultural Services Department until 31 March 2010) of Norfolk County Council and the Norfolk County Council Audit Committee covers that department's work.

-- 1.2 Norfolk Audit Services (NAS) is responsible for internal audit of the Norfolk Record Office.
-Its role is to ensure that there is evidence of compliance with the Norfolk County Council Financial Regulations and departmental rules and procedures.
+- 1.2 Norfolk Audit Services (NAS) is responsible for internal audit of the Norfolk Joint Museums and Archaeology Service (NMAS).
+Its role is to provide assurance that there is evidence of compliance with Norfolk County Council Financial Regulations and departmental rules and procedures.
 Where such compliance does not exist, NAS makes recommendations to ensure that proper controls are in place.
-Some audits carried out are based on the perceived risk to the Norfolk Record Office as assessed using the NAS risk model, corporate and departmental risk registers and others are requested by the Head of Service. - 1.3 This report introduces the Annual Internal Audit Report which summarises the internal audit work carried out in 2009/10, reports on Internal Audit's performance and the effectiveness of the system of internal audit, provides assurance that financial, non-financial controls and risk management arrangements exist and are adequate and effective and provides details of the relevant sections of the 2010-11 Internal Audit Plan.
+Some audits carried out are based on the perceived risk to the NMAS as assessed using the NAS risk model, corporate and departmental risk registers and others may be requested by the Head of Service. - 1.3 This report introduces the Annual Internal Audit Report which summarises the internal audit work carried out in 2009/10, reports on Internal Audit's performance and effectiveness of the systems of internal audit, provides assurance that financial, non-financial controls and risk management arrangements exist and are effective and provides details of the relevant sections of the 2010/11 Internal Audit Plan.